Home » World Explorer: Antarctic Express – Fly the Drake

 Early bird!
-Up to 15% discounts on 2019/20 season departures.
+Up to 20% discounts on 2019/20 season departures.
+Prices shown before discount.
 First time travellers will receive up to US$1000 travel credit.
-Take advantage of reduced deposit payment of only 5%.
 Call us for more details

 You’re ready to explore King George Island and the Antarctic Peninsula—and no Drake Passage crossings are required!
 With a spectacular aerial view, included charter flights between Punta Arenas and Antarctica have you experiencing the majesty of the 7th continent before transferring you to your ship in no time

 Take advantage of this fast and most direct way to Antarctica with a cross over the Drake Passage